 More like this: The best space games on PC

 Developed by two-man team the Trese Brothers, this is an excellent example of not only how to design an open-world adventure in a living world, but also how one can handle post-release support.
-Since launching out of its 8-month Early Access stint, it’s had no fewer than 39 content-rich updates, some minor, some major, with a more recent update introducing Carriers and small attack craft.
+Since launching out of its eight-month Early Access stint, it’s had countless content-rich updates, some minor, some major, with a more recent update introducing Carriers and small attack craft.
 The brothers have a clear and dedicated development road-map, and they’re constantly keeping the game fresh and giving you more reasons to jump back in.

-There’s more to this niche than what we’ve outlined above – here is a quick list of other interesting TRPGs that you might consider interesting:
+There’s more to this niche than what we’ve outlined above – here is a quick list of other interesting TRPGs that you might consider:

 - Fae Tactics